DroneAreaNetwork/dan-specification/dan-proto-v1.md

     - DAN-PERIPHERAL-ACK-FAIL = 1: Indicates an operation failed.
 When needed, responses will also define some means to indicate the failure reason.

+### DAN-PERIPHERAL-SUPPORTED-BAUDRATES-MASK-V1

+This 16-bit bitmask describes higher baud rates supported by the peripheral.
+Bits not defined in this spec MUST be zero.

+A DAN master MIGHT use this information to communicate with this device at higher speeds, but devices should not assume the DAN master will use any specific BPS.
+The following bits are defined:

+- *BPS_57600 = bit0*

+    The device supports a baud rate of 57600bps.

+- *BPS_115200 = bit1*

+    The device supports a baud rate of 115200bps.

+### DAN-PERIPHERAL-CAPABILITIES-MASK-V1

+This 16-bit bitmask describes additional DAN capabilities that a peripheral might support.
+Currently, all bits are reserved and this field MUST be zero.

 ## Well known DAN command codes

 In order to allow using the serial port as a bus, each device type uses a different command code space.
 See each peripheral type's document for the message definitions.

-See other documents for peripheral specific features
+See other documents for peripheral specific features.

+## Principle of operation

+All DAN peripherals should be connected in a star configuration to the DAN master, via a single wire (i.e. all peripherals should be connected to a single pin in the master).

+During startup, the master will perform the discovery phase by probing for each device type defined in the DAN spec on each DAN-enabled UART at 9600bps.
+After the discovery phase is done, no new peripherals will be detected (i.e. hot plugging is not supported).

+Once all the devices present in the bus are discovered, the master will send a CONFIGURE request as appropriate.
+Devices that are requested to run at a given baud rate, should continue to do so until they're power cycled.